Trustable Compliance Report#

 AOU-08

-The integrator ensures that all necessary source files and built tools are mirrored, e.g. using a built server without internet access.
+The integrator shall ensure that all necessary source files and built tools are mirrored, e.g. using a built server without internet access, as long as nlohmann/json is actively used.

 0.00